lamhq/tech-notes/devops/aws/5-database/2-dynamo-db.md

 DynamoDB Transactions address ACID requirements.

 DynamoDB transactions provide developers atomicity, consistency, isolation, and durability (ACID) across 1 or more tables within a single AWS account and region.

+## DynamoDB Streams

+DynamoDB Streams are time-ordered sequence of item-level changes in a table.

+Every time your data changes (insert, update, delete), it comes with a sequence number.
+These squences are stored in DynamoDB Streams.
+They are stored for 24 hours.

+The records are broken into shards to make it manageable.

+You can combine with Lambda functions for functionality like stored procedures.

+## Global Tables

+Global Tables are managed multi-master, multi-region replication.

+It's a way to replicate your tables from one to another region.
+For disaster recovery or high availability.

+Great for globally distributed applications.

+Need to turn on on DynamoDB Streams to enable this.

+Replication latency under 1 second.

+Work transparently.
+No code rewrites.